 One of the things I enjoy when writing on paper is how distraction-free it is, and the "feeling" of writing helps me slow down and think.
 I get the same feeling while writing on the Remarkable.
 In addition to that, I can easily erase, move things around, convert to text, and search.

 My writing is better when using the reMarkable.
-On paper, I tend to write very small, while on the reMarkable, I have more space and write larger and, therefore, more legibly.
+I tend to write very small on paper, while on the reMarkable, I have more space and write larger and, therefore, more legibly.